 - Request them at least one month in advance of the published application deadline. - Delays in receiving transcripts are a common reason for having an incomplete application.
-Do not assume this is an automatic process; take the lead in making sure this gets done. - Current FSU students may request official transcripts online through Blackboard Secure Apps.
+Do not assume this is an automatic process; take the lead in making sure this gets done. - Current FSU students may request official transcripts online through my.fsu.edu.
 An FSUID logon is required to do so.
-Online transcripts must be paid for in full before they will be processed.
-The fee is \$5.00 per transcript. - Official transcripts may also be obtained by coming to the Transcript section of the Office of Admissions and Records (University Center A3900) and presenting your student ID. - Check if high school transcripts are also required.
+Online transcripts must be paid for in full before they will be processed. - Official transcripts may also be obtained by coming to the Transcript section of the Office of Admissions and Records (University Center A3900) and presenting your student ID. - Check if high school transcripts are also required. https://registrar.fsu.edu/records/transcripts/